CogitoAIDev/cogito-main-app/LANGCHAIN+TG.md

-In order to launch a langchain app run the following command: uvicorn LangApp:app --host 0.0.0.0 --port 8100 --reload \n U also need to launch a tg bot by running: python3 TGBOT.py
+In order to launch a langchain app run the following command: uvicorn LangApp:app --host 0.0.0.0 --port 8100 --reload <br>
+U also need to launch a tg bot by running: python3 TGBOT.py